Why are hormonal drugs dangerous? What are progestin oral contraceptives? Do hormonal contraceptives affect the thyroid gland?

 • Hormonal contraceptives are used by more than 100 million women in different countries.

-• The number of deaths from venous and arterial diseases is fixed at 2 to 6 per million per year.
+• The number of deaths from venous and arterial diseases is recorded at 2 to 6 per million per year.

-• The risk of venous thrombosis is important in younger women
+• The risk of venous thrombosis is important in young women

 • Arterial thrombosis is relevant for older women.

-• Among female smokers taking OCs, the number of deaths is about 100 per million per year.
+• Among women who smoke and take OCs, the number of deaths is about 100 per million per year.

-The effect of hormones on the male body
+The influence of hormones on the male body

 The male body is also seriously dependent on hormones.
-The male body also contains female hormones.
+A man's body also contains female hormones.
 Violation of the optimal balance of hormones leads to various diseases.

-Either estrogen leads to decreased testosterone production.
+Either estrogen leads to a decrease in testosterone production.
 This can cause problems:

 • in the cardiovascular system;